stats60/stats60.github.io/index.md

 **Teaching team email**: If you have a question that is either personal or specific to you (others in the class would not need the answer), please email us at psych10winter17@gmail.com.
 This account is monitored by the entire group of instructors, and we’ll aim to respond to your question as soon as possible.

+**Source code**: Source code and related files for most class demos are available at https://github.com/psych10/psych10.

 Follow the links at the top of the page for more information about the course.